lqsystems/spice/README.md

 Spice is Armada bio's [opentrons FastAPI](https://github.com/koeng101/opentronsfastapi) api.
 This api is deployed onto the raspberry pi in an opentrons robot and runs from the robot's IP on port 8000.

+Instead of simple raw python, opentronsfastapi allows for parameterized protocols and more complicated protocols to be executed.
+This can be integrated with larger automation systems into a cohesive whole.

 ## Starting spice

 In order to start Spice, ssh into the robot with `ssh root@{IP}`.
 Execute the following commands: